techguy95/jekyll-now/_posts/2017-5-7-Mini-Hackathon.md

 ## My next goals:

 - Find a modern linux distro version of dikuMUD code that will compile on a Google cloud Ubuntu 17.04 (Zesty Zapus) instance.
-- Once the code runs, examine the structure and guts of the code to help me envision, architect and code a new version of a this dungeon crawler in node.js
+- Once the code runs, examine the structure and guts of the code to help me envision, architect and code a new version of a dungeon crawler in node.js